MathItYT/manim-studio/README.md

 Manim Studio is a Manim plugin to live-preview animations rendered with Cairo, and also it's useful for many other things!

 ## Features
-- [x] Live preview for Cairo animations.
+- [x] Live preview Manim animations made with Cairo.
-- [x] Saving and loading snippets.
+- [x] Work with Manim Mobject using the GUI.
-- [x] Saving full scene snipets.
+- [x] Export to a Python file the code of the animation.
-- [x] Create slides with Manim Studio.
+- [x] A live cell to interactively insert code into the scene.
-- [x] Collaborate with other people.
+- [ ] Create animations with the GUI.
-- [ ] Basic editing for Manim videos.
+- [ ] Create animations with AI.
-- [ ] Snippet gallery.
+- [ ] Collaborate with other people in the same project.

 ## Requirements to install
 ### Install with `git`